Dr Tan Hiok Hee

 If you’re undergoing pigmentation issues, you can look for appropriate skin treatments to remove the dark spots on your face.
 You have a wide range of options – including topical creams, lasers or a combination of both – that can treat melasma, age spots, freckles and more.

-- A broad spectrum sunblock is recommended; it should protect against both UVA and UVB.
+- A broad spectrum sunblock is recommended as it needs to protect the skin against both UVA and UVB rays.

 - General recommendations – one with an SPF of 30 and above